gokul-badrappan/Harvest-Haven-Invoice-Billing-/README.md

 12. viewCustomerInvoices:
 This JSP displays the invoices that are created by the specific customer.
 We can give the phone number of the customer and all the invoices under that phone number will be displayed.

+13. viewPrices.jsp
+This JSP allows the user to see the items available and their prices in the stores.
+This feature will be helpful for customers and shopkeepers/workers who wish to see thier item prices.
 ## Functions and Files Used

 1. VIEW ALL INVOICES: